 A simple one second scan across the forehead is required to take a reading.
 The Chinese company says the measurement error is within ±0.2℃.
 If you prefer, you can also opt for the in-ear measurement option.
 This is useful as it gives you the ability to double-check your forehead reading.

-The thermometer is dust proof, drop proof and dirt proof.
-In terms of battery life, this is one less smart gadget you will need to recharge as it comes with a long lasting replaceable coin cell battery.
+This budget thermometer is dust proof, drop proof and dirt proof.
+In terms of battery life, its is one less smart gadget you’ll need to recharge as it comes with a long lasting replaceable coin cell battery.

 Kinsa tracks fever readings, symptoms, diagnoses and medications for each family member so you don’t have to, and offers real-time guidance to help you decide what to do next.
 It is slightly different from other devices covered in this article, in that there is contact with the skin.